acmgit/large_stack/README.md

 ## Do this:

 Move the file largestack.lua in the folder of your default mod.
-Open and edit the file: init.lua there.
+Open and edit the file: init.lua in the folder of your default mod.
-Add to the top of the file following line:
+Add in the top of the file following line:

 dofile(minetest.get_modpath(minetest.get_current_modname()) .. "/largestack.lua")